The Simple Seven: Lifestyle Choices for a Healthy Heart

 - Get Active: Accumulate at least 150 minutes of moderate-intensity physical activity or 75 minutes of high-intensity physical activity per week.
-You can do it in 10-15 minute "doses".
-For some great ideas on how to fit more exercise into your day, check out these books and resources.
+You can do it in 10-15 minute "doses" throughout the day.

 - Control Cholesterol: Give your arteries the best chance to stay free of plaque, blockages which can lead to heart disease and stroke.
 Keep your total cholesterol under 200 and learn how to increase the percentage of good cholesterol (HDL).